Browser Setup Guide for Old or Slow Computers

 Pick a Browser and Tune It — Browser Optimization Guide

-- Firefox: Highly customizable;
+- Firefox: Highly customizable; in addition,

-enables advanced tuning while Enhanced Tracking Protection removes bloat. - Opera/Brave: Built-in blockers feel smooth from day one.
+about:configenables advanced tuning while Enhanced Tracking Protection removes bloat. - Opera/Brave: Built-in blockers feel smooth from day one.
 Nevertheless, review bundled extras and disable what you do not need.

-For deeper, product-specific steps, start with these internal guides:
+For deeper, product-specific steps, start with these internal guides: Google Chrome Guide 2025 and Firefox Browser Guide 2025.

 Trim Bloat First — Lightweight Browser Setup